Coping With Loss

 -

-Consider making a donation to an animal charity in your pet’s name
+Consider making a donation to an animal charity on your pet's name

 -